Extracting Parton Distribution Functions from Lattice QCD Calculations

 where all CO divergences of the renormalized quasi-quark distribution are now factorized into the second term, which is equal to the perturbative contribution to the normal quark distribution.
-Eq.~(\ref{eq:fac}) also means that the power UV divergence of quasi-quark is factorized from the logarithmic UV divergence of the normal PDFs, and could be renormalized independently.
-The same factorization arguments can be applied to the flavor singlet channels, as well as quasi-gluon distribution, because operators defining the normal PDFs have only logarithmic UV divergence \cite{MaQiu2014}.
-That is, the renormalized quasi-PDFs share the same CO divergence as the normal PDFs, and could be factorized in terms of the PDFs as in Eq.~(\ref{eq:factorization}), plus the power corrections.
+The derivation of Eq.~(\ref{eq:fac}) could be easily extended to the CO factorization of quasi-gluon distribution if it can be ``renormalized''.
+That is, multiplicatively {\it renormalized} quasi-PDFs share the same CO divergence as that of PDFs, since all quasi-PDFs dependence are included in $C_\text{ren}$, and could be factorized into PDFs as in Eq.~(\ref{eq:factorization}) plus the power corrections,

-{\it The coefficient functions at NLO}---We derive the coefficient functions at the next-to-leading order (NLO) for all partonic channels in Eq.~(\ref{eq:factorization}), with $\tilde{\sigma}_\text{M}(\tilde{x},\tilde{\mu}^2,P_z)$ replaced by the quasi-DPFs, to explicitly verify that they are free of UV, IR and CO divergences.
-We present the derivation of ${\cal C}_{q/q}^{(1)}$ in this subsection, and all other coefficient functions in Ref.~\cite{MaQiu2014}.
+\sect{The coefficient functions at NLO} We calculate the coefficient function in Eq.~(\ref{eq:factorization}) for quasi-quark distribution at NLO to explicitly verify that it is free of IR and CO divergences.